 By granting a franchise license you are placing your franchise under the ownership of an individual with specialist local market knowledge who is, in essence, his or her own boss.
 Their earnings depend entirely upon the success of their own endeavors.
 As opposed to a salaried manager whose earnings (leaving the bonuses besides) are unrelated to their performance.
 Also, the Franchise Agreement always ensures the franchisee from leaving.
 To use your business concept and systems to set up in competition for a significant period of time.
-Whereas, a staff member is under no such restriction and can always very comfortable move on to the competition.
+Whereas, a staff member is under no such restriction and can always very comfortably move on to the competition.
 That apart, the biggest gainer is the entrepreneurial management that takes ownership of the franchise.
 This provides an edge to the services being offered which when used effectively does wonders to the business.

 Franchise Vs Company Owned: Revenues & Return on Investment

 Franchisees pay an initial investment to purchase a franchise.
 The most of which will be to cover the costs involved in franchisee recruitment, training, and launch support.
 Your real return would be the ongoing royalty or your share of profit in the cost of the product or service sold.
 Hence, which is a percentage of the franchisee’s turnover paid to cover the costs of ongoing support.
 Also includes the cost of product research and development, national marketing campaigns.
 Moreover, provide a fair reward for the use of your intellectual property and ongoing efforts.
 Because there is less capital employed, your profits are generated on a much lower capital investment.
 Although the revenue received from franchised units is logically less than that from 100% company-owned outlets.
 A higher percentage of the revenue is actual profit.